ros-controls/ros2_control_demos/example_7/doc/userdoc.rst

 The following code blocks will explain the requirements for writing a new hardware interface.

-The hardware plugin for the tutorial robot is class called ``RobotSystem`` that inherits from  ``hardware_interface::SystemInterface``.
+The hardware plugin for the tutorial robot is a class called ``RobotSystem`` that inherits from  ``hardware_interface::SystemInterface``.
 The ``SystemInterface`` is one of the offered hardware interfaces designed for a complete robot system.
 For example, The UR5 uses this interface.
 The ``RobotSystem`` must implement five public methods.

 1. ``on_init``
 2. ``export_state_interfaces``